mattkoch614/redcap-ddp/README.md

 The value chosen for the $source variable in the concrete implementation class (ex: "archdbconnect") should match the corresponding value in the getField() method in the REDCapFieldFormatter.php class, found underneath the fields/ directory.
 This value should also match the value given in "Database" field in the Constants.php class.
 You can replace "ARCH" in this class with that given value.

 Now configure REDCap's DDP control center to look for the data and metadata web services in index.php.
 Index.php is smart enough to figure out what web service needs to be called.
 Index.php should not be called directly from the web browser; if DDP is set up properly the communication should "just happen".
+Please note that if you are not going to build out the authentication web service, do not insert index.php into the corresponding field in the control center.
+Doing this will cause authentication for all users to fail and the middleware will not work.

 Observe the structure of the configuration files in the config/ dictionary.
 For your institution, you will need to adjust/create the already present dictionary terms to fit your requirements.
 The only requirement here is that once again the Source attribute